-The Applicant will be able to contract with the CWCB using the Standard Contract
+The Applicant will be able to contract with the CWCB using the Standard Contract describe any relevant TABOR issues that may affect the applicant.

 The Applicant has reviewed the standard contract and has some questions/issues/concerns.
 Please be aware that any deviation from the standard contract could result in a significant delay between grant approval and the funds being available.